-- Allows single-family or multiple-family residential dwelling units if located above the first floor of any structure. - The City has included Program 4.1.3 to amend the Zoning Code to allow ADUs as a permitted use in all zones, residential and non-residential, that allow single-family or multi-family uses, in compliance with Government Code Section 65852.150.
-Program 4.1.3 will also amend the code to remove references to secondary living units, which currently have the same definition as ADUs in the Zoning Code. - 3 Section 18.03.010 of the Dixon Municipal Code states "Those facilities which state law requires to be allowed in this zone to the extent provided by state law and subject to any constraints of said state law." - To comply with State law, the City has included Program 4.1.3 to permit employee housing compliant with the State Employee Housing Act (Health and Safety Code Sections 17021.5 and 17021.6). - The City has included Program 4.1.3 to allow transitional and supportive housing in all zones where single-family uses are permitted and allow supportive housing as a permitted use in zones where multifamily and mixed-use developments are permitted, including nonresidential zones permitting multifamily uses (Government Code Section 65583(c)(3)). - The City has included Program 4.1.3 to amend the Zoning Code to allow mobile and manufactured homes in the same manner as stick-built single-family homes in all zones where single-family homes are permitted.
+Allows single-family or multiple-family residential dwelling units if located above the first floor of any structure.

+- The City has included Program 4.1.3 to amend the Zoning Code to allow ADUs as a permitted use in all zones, residential and non-residential, that allow single-family or multi-family uses, in compliance with Government Code Section 65852.150.
+Program 4.1.3 will also amend the code to remove references to secondary living units, which currently have the same definition as ADUs in the Zoning Code. - Although Section 18.03.010 of the Dixon Municipal Code states "Those facilities which state law requires to be allowed in this zone to the extent provided by state law and subject to any constraints of said state law."
+To ensure compliance with state law, the City has included Program 4.1.3 to review and revise the Zoning Code. - To comply with State law, the City has included Program 4.1.3 to permit employee housing compliant with the State Employee Housing Act (Health and Safety Code Sections 17021.5,17021.6 and 17021.8). - The City has included Program 4.1.3 to allow transitional and supportive housing in all zones where single-family uses are permitted and allow supportive housing as a permitted use in zones where multifamily and mixed-use developments are permitted, including nonresidential zones permitting multifamily uses (Government Code Section 65583(c)(3)). - The City has included Program 4.1.3 to amend the Zoning Code to allow mobile and manufactured homes in the same manner as stick-built single-family homes in all zones where single-family homes are permitted.